It Can Be Easy to Be More Active

 How and Why We Want to Move More

 The official recommendation for exercise is in two parts—aerobic activity and muscle strengthening.
-Adults should aim for a minimum of 2-½ hours of moderate-intensity aerobic exercise (think brisk walk) spread out through the week.
+Adults should aim for a minimum of 2-½ hours of moderate-intensity aerobic exercise (think brisk walk) spread throughout the week.
 Or engage in at least 1-¼ hours of vigorous-intensity aerobic exercise per week.
 Additionally, adults should do strength training exercises with all the major muscle groups at least two times each week (not two days in a row).
 A couple of main points to remember—research shows that any activity, light or otherwise, helps lower the risk of early death.
 Also, any physical activity counts towards the recommendations and can work to make us healthier and feel better.

 General tips to make being active easier:

 - If you’re starting out, go slowly.
 If you injure yourself or are in pain right off the bat, you’re not going to want to continue.

 - Be flexible.
 As we know now more than ever, life changes.
 Schedules change.
 Have a backup plan for when the unexpected happens.